A1Liu/tci/README.md

 - Higher order functions and function pointers aren't supported
 - No support for multithreading
 - Macros must be valid statements or expressions
+- Declarations of types is not allowed inside functions